 Build an actual app

 It can be a simple to-do app, a mini-Twitter or a personal page, but try to get something done from scratch.
-That initial struggle with the syntax, going back and forward with new documentation, get pass through configuration errors...
+That initial struggle with the syntax, going back and forward with new documentation, gets passed through configuration errors...
 All of it will make you improve faster.
 The sooner you get familiar and comfortable with the language, the better.

 Don't panic if it's not perfect